 Faculty Program Leaders

 Fall 2017: Carolyn Kitch, Journalism

-Carolyn Kitch is a Professor in the Department of Journalism in Temple University’s Klein College of Media and Communication, where she teaches courses on media history, visual communication, cultural studies, gender and media, and magazine journalism.
+Carolyn Kitch is a professor in the Department of Journalism in Temple University’s Klein College of Media and Communication, where she teaches courses on media history, visual communication, cultural studies, gender and media, and magazine journalism.
 A former magazine editor and writer, she is the author of four books about media history and the mediation of public memory.
-She has led seven previous Klein College Study Away programs, offering classes focusing on British and Irish media and on the role of visual communication in cultural identity.
+She has led seven previous Global Opportunities programs, offering classes focusing on British and Irish media and on the role of visual communication in cultural identity.

-Considered an expert on political and media psychology, Dr. LaMarre researches, teaches, and speaks regularly about topics affecting democracy such as public opinion, political social media, political public relations, political advertising, soft news, political entertainment, and policy communications.
-Prior to Temple, she was an Assistant Professor at the University of Minnesota and spent over a decade in professional politics and corporate government relations.
+Considered an expert on political and media psychology, LaMarre researches, teaches and speaks regularly about topics affecting democracy such as public opinion, political social media, political public relations, political advertising, soft news, political entertainment and policy communication.
+Prior to Temple, she was an assistant professor at the University of Minnesota and spent over a decade in professional politics and corporate government relations.